-Toby’s background lies in research, consultancy and product design within the defence and security space, having worked on projects including: developing a risk assessment on human trafficking and modern slavery in conflict; understanding the impact of cognitive biases in intelligence analysis; analysing defence and security procurement trends; developing a B2B information product for the defence and security sector; defence technology horizon scanning; drivers of insecurity in the Middle East; and others.
+Toby’s background lies in research and consultancy within the defence and security sector, having worked on projects including: mapping cognitive biases in the intelligence analysis cycle; analysing defence and security procurement trends; developing a B2B information service for commercial defence and security customers; defence technology horizon scanning; amongst others.

-Toby has a BSc in International Relations with a focus on security studies, and an MA in International Peace and Security (King’s College London) with a focus on the law of armed conflict, humanitarian intervention, terrorism and insurgency.
-His MA dissertation analysed Russia’s attitudes towards intervention in Libya and Syria during 2011-2015.
+Toby holds an MA in International Peace and Security from King’s College London and a BSc in International Relations from the University of Plymouth.
+His MA dissertation was a comparative analysis of Russia’s attitude towards intervention in Libya and Syria during 2011-2015.

 You can view the Executive Summary and Table of contents of the Project Solebay Risk Assessment Methodology Report.

 Please sign up to the Solebay mailing list to download the Full Solebay project report.